Metal lace: Copper lace

 Lace made from copper wire was widely used in Elizabethan era theatre costuming as a substitute for more expensive gold and silver laces.
 It was a major import, with several tons of copper thread being imported into England between 1594 and 1596, and at the turn of the 16th and 17th centuries, cost between 9 and 16 pennies an ounce.
 It had a tendency to tarnish, and was less hard-wearing.

 Other metals

 A type of die stamped metal "lace" was produced in the 19th and 20th century as a trimming for coffins.
 Coffin lace became a major industry in Birmingham, where its manufacture in the 1860s could use up to 70 tons of tin per year.
 Like other laces, machine-made versions of imitation metallic laces became available.

 Metal fence designs with lace motifs are another type of metal lace.
 Created initially as a student design project by Joep Verhoeven, various chain link fence segments with traditional lace motif designs have been displayed.

+The history of metal threads and their use in contemporary lace continues to be an area of research.
+Using knowledge and skills associated with incorporation of metal threads into textiles such as lace may assist in the integration of e-textiles and sensors into future products.